 Elevate also supports businesses to employ refugees.
 Support provided includes familiarisation with the UK labour market and work culture, and UK business regulations, as well as job search, CV writing and interview skills, pastoral support and ESOL.

-Embrace is a group of Christians from different denominations working together to promote a positive response to people who are seeking asylum, refugees, migrant workers and people from minority ethnic backgrounds living in Northern Ireland.
+Embrace is a group of Christians from different denominations working together to promote a positive response to people who are seeking asylum, refugees, migrant workers and people from minority ethnic backgrounds living in Northern Ireland .EMBRACE seeks to equip the church to fulfil its call to welcome our new neighbours, by providing information, training, materials and channels for practical help.

 English+, a Christian charity, supports refugees and other new communities in Norwich with free weekly English language and conversation classes.
 We support students and their families as they start to settle in Norwich, both practically and with courses that help them access job and volunteering opportunities.
 Our social programmes help students make friends and build their own support networks.